All The Hidden Add-On Costs You Need To Know About Ryanair Flights

 Infant Fee

 Children under the age of two can sit in a parent's lap.
-However, you will have to pay an $11 surcharge if you reserve online.
-The price doubles to $22 at the airport.
+However, you will have to pay an £20 surcharge for children over that age.

 Children under the age of two can sit in a parent's lap.
-However, you will have to pay an $11 surcharge if you reserve online.
-The price doubles to $22 at the airport.
+However, you will have to pay an £20 surcharge for children over that age.

 Water